hasnat-shahriyar/C-Programming/Milestone-2/1-Pointers&MemoryManagement/readme.md

 ### Format Specifier

+a.
 In computer programming, a format specifier is a special character sequence used to specify the format of input or output data when dealing with formatted strings.
 It defines how data should be interpreted or displayed.

+b.
+Format specifiers are used in programming languages to indicate how a variable should be formatted when it is included in a string or output.

+c.
 Format specifiers are commonly used in functions like `printf()` and `scanf()` in languages such as C, C++, and other related languages.
 Here are some common format specifiers:

 - `%d`: Used for printing or scanning integers in decimal format.
 - `%f`: Used for printing or scanning floating-point numbers.